Robust Nash equilibrium seeking based on semi-Markov switching topologies: Simulation and Numerical Examples

 It is obvious that Assumptions \ref{jiashe1}-\ref{jiashe25} are satisfied.
-The simulation results are given in Figs. \ref{tutu2}-\ref{tutu4} based on Algorithm 1.
-From Fig. \ref{tutu2}, we can see that all the vehicles reach the NE of the noncooperative game \eqref{li1}, and simultaneously, all the other vehicles' position estimations converge to the actual positions.
-Moreover, due to external disturbances and uncertain dynamics, the trajectories of vehicles exhibit significant fluctuations.
-However, based on the ISMC controller $u_i^r$ in Algorithm 1, all the external disturbances and uncertain dynamics are dismissed in finite time.
-To clearly display the real trajectory of each vehicle, Fig. \ref{tutu3} in a plane is presented, where all the vehicles start from the origin and reach the respective target points (marked with $\ast$ in different colors) finally.
-For the second-order players, Fig. \ref{tutu4} is given to validate that all the vehicles' velocities converge to zero after reaching the NE.
+The simulation results produced by Algorithm 1 are given in Figs. \ref{tutu2}-\ref{tutu4}.
+As depicted in Fig. \ref{tutu2}, despite the initial fluctuations induced by external disturbances and uncertain dynamics, all vehicles' positions successfully converge to the NE of the noncooperative game \eqref{li1}.
+Simultaneously, all the other vehicles' position estimations on one vehicle converge to its actual positions.
+Furthermore, the transient behavior in Fig. \ref{tutu2}, specifically, the complete elimination of disturbance-induced ripples after $t \approx 15$s, provides that the proposed ISMC controller $u_i^r$ effectively rejects all disturbances in finite time, thereby corroborating the analysis in Lemma \ref{yinlili1}.
+To provide a more intuitive physical perspective, Fig. \ref{tutu3} illustrates the planar spatial trajectories, demonstrating that all vehicles navigate from the origin to their respective target NE points (marked with $\ast$).
+Finally, Fig. \ref{tutu4} explicitly validates that all vehicles' velocities converge to zero as their positions reach the NE.
+These observations verify the convergence results established in Theorem \ref{dingliyuan}.